-Thanks to the SIGITE-funded research of Andrew Hansen, Bikalpa Neupane, Barry M. Lunt, and Richard Ofori (all from Brigham Young University), we can provide a preliminary list of Information Technology (IT) bachelor’s programs in the United States.
+Thanks to the SIGITE-funded research of Barry M. Lunt, Brady Redfearn, Elizabeth Mitchell, Samuel Tenney, and Cayman Williams (all from Brigham Young University), we can provide a preliminary list of Information Technology (IT) bachelor’s programs in the United States.
 The list contains 220 universities with IT-like undergraduate programs.

 Note: The compliance score shown here is not meant to indicate that one program is better or weaker than another.
 Rather it is the score calculated by the authors in the above study to show a program’s relative compliance to the official ACM IT curricula.

 SIGITE is the Association for Computing Machinery’s Special Interest Group for Information Technology Education.
 Our members include information technology faculty (teachers and researchers), students, and industry professionals.

 With over 400 members worldwide, SIGITE drives the creation and dissemination of the computing discipline of information technology.
 The organization has created a model undergraduate curriculum and helped create accreditation guidelines for IT programs, and is now defining and promoting IT research.